jknapka/mvca/src/tg/unter/README.txt

 for new events, but for existing events that are not yet claimed by volunteers.

-Story: No volunteers have responded to Carla's Sunday morning airport event as of Saturday morning.
+Story (NOT STARTED): No volunteers have responded to Carla's Sunday morning airport event as of Saturday morning.
 She goes to the event page (which shows all active event) and: